 Melissa Johns is best known for playing Imogen Pascoe in ITV’s Coronation Street and Sadie in BBC’s The Interceptor.
 Growing up in Herefordshire, England, Melissa moved in 2009 to London and attended East 15 Acting School, one of very few aspiring actors with a disability to be accepted into drama school.

-Currently, Melissa is a lead character on BBC One's new drama, LIFE, playing Hannah Taylor!
+Melissa was a lead character on BBC One's new drama, LIFE, playing Hannah Taylor!
 This six-part series will air in the autumn 2020.

 Melissa was born without her right hand and forearm.
 Having this body that was so different to everyone else has made achieving her dreams incredibly difficult, but she has never given up on knowing exactly what she wants and where she wants to be.